 What Good Looks Like

-In short, the strongest AI screening tools combine three things: a large, diverse candidate database (so the screening pool itself isn't biased by limited sourcing channels), transparent scoring with explainable criteria, and architectural bias safeguards built into the pipeline - not bolted on after the fact.
-Here's how to compare key criteria at a glance:
+Strongest AI screening tools combine three things: a large, diverse candidate database (so the screening pool itself isn’t biased by limited sourcing channels), transparent scoring with explainable criteria, and architectural bias safeguards built into the pipeline - not bolted on after the fact.
+Below is how to compare key criteria at a glance:

 Evaluation CriteriaWhat to Look ForWhy It Matters